Nolan G. Ruby, Pastor

 Pastor Ruby has filled the rolls of teaching at a K-12 Christian academy in his home church, as a professor at Great Plains Baptist Divinity School in Sioux Falls, South Dakota, a volunteer chaplain in corrections, and speaking as an instructor for the Crisis Management Institute, a ministry of personal defense instruction for churches.
 By the guidance of the Lord, and the leadership of his Pastor, he accepted the position as the Pastor of Freedom Baptist Church, in Salt Lake City, Utah, in August of 2020.

-What he and his wife enjoy most is the service opportunities afforded to them in the work of their Lord and Savior, Jesus Christ.
+What he and his wife enjoy most is the service opportunities afforded to them in the work of their Lord and Saviour, Jesus Christ.

 Emeritus Pastor: Dr. Thomas Corkish